vadimv/server-components/README.md

 any change made on the client-side needs to be reflected on the API and the server-side.

 The Reactive Server Pages approach pursues simplicity for a Java developer by abstracting the browser-side whenever possible.
-The development process feels more like it may be for a desktop application UI with reactive style with HTML and CSS or creating a React application with direct access to its backend data.
+The development process feels more like it may be for a desktop application UI in reactive style with HTML and CSS or creating a React application with direct access to its backend data.

 The implicit pluses are: